 Admissions committees want to admit people who have interesting experience to share with classmates.
 Review the core and elective course offerings at the schools you are looking at, and think about how the work you have done on your own could allow you to contribute to class discussions.
 Take those examples that come to mind and present them in your resume, and possibly later on in more detail in essays.

 Want to make sure you present your work experience in the best possible way?
 Work with a seasoned consultant at Accepted to polish the presentation of your work experience and your entire application.
-Contact us today!Want Jen to help you get Accepted?
+Contact us today!Want an admissions expert help you get accepted?
 Click here to get in touch!